rohoet/website/content/_index.md

 I like exploring technologies and using them to help anyone making our presence more sustainable with a lower carbon footprint on our planet.
 After working in various domains like automotive and logistics, I identified the energy business as the most suitable one for my ambitions and passion.
-On my way to E.ON One, where I currently work as a product manager, I was lucky to work with and learn from outstanding people in various roles such as full-stack developer, senior consultant, or delivery manager.
+On my way to E.ON Digital Technology, where I currently work as an engineering lead, I was lucky to work with and learn from outstanding people in various roles such as full-stack developer, senior consultant, delivery manager, or technical product owner.
 Some of the projects I worked on include open-source software, e.g., <a href="https://www.eclipse.org/app4mc/" target="_blank"> Eclipse App4mc</a> <!--[Eclipse App4mc](https://www.eclipse.org/app4mc/), --> or <a href="https://www.eclipse.org/kuksa/" target="_blank"> Eclipse Kuksa</a> <!--[Eclipse Kuksa](https://www.eclipse.org/kuksa/) -->
 (Automotive, IoT, & Cloud).
 The various commercial projects I was involved with primarily addressed webservices using Java, Kotlin, C#, and Typescript.